robotzero1/tf2-retrain-easy/README.md

 # tf2-retrain-starwars
-Tensorflow retraining with a Star Wars data set of R2D2, C3PO and Darth Vader.
+Tensorflow retraining with a Star Wars dataset of R2D2, C3PO and Darth Vader.

-This tutorial demonstrations an easy way to collect images for the datasets, uploading the datasets to a script on Google Colab and creating Tensorflow models in cxx, lite and tensorflow.js format.
+This tutorial demonstrations probably the easiest way to create a model for object recognition.
+To collect images for the datasets, uploading the datasets to a script on Google Colab and creating Tensorflow models in cxx, lite and tensorflow.js format.

 ## Collecting Images
  - In the Chrome browser install this extension: https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf/